wpybtw/Skywalker/README.md

 ```

 ## Dataset
 When evaluating Skywalker, we use 7 commonly used Graph datasets:  web-Google, Livejournal, Orkut, Arabic-2005, UK-2005, Friendster, and SK-2005.
 The datasets can be downloaded from [SNAP](http://snap.stanford.edu/data/index.html) and [Webgraph](http://law.di.unimi.it/datasets.php).
-You can also execute Skywalker on your preferred datasets, as long as the datasets are preprocessed correctly as mentioned in the section of Preprosessing.
+You can also execute Skywalker on your preferred datasets, as long as the datasets are processed correctly as mentioned in the section of Preprosessing.

 ## Preprocessing